hgottipati/ChargeNear/README.md

 Free to use under the MIT License—see LICENSE for details.

 ## Future Enhancements
-- Add more charger type filters (e.g., Level 2).
+- Add more charger type filters (e.g., Level 2)
-- Integrate real-time availability data.
+- Integrate real-time availability data
-- Support custom marker uploads.
+- Support custom marker uploads